Big-Sands/adhd.ge/articles/contents-en.md

 According to one article "The view that attention deficit can be overcome by willpower is as cynical as advising a blind person to see by changing their lifestyle."

-The equivalent of blindness for this "therapy" would be to help the blind person live with his other senses (hearing, smell, touch, etc.), but the main problem would not be solved.
-This will simply be an attempt to avoid the problem.

 At the bottom of the page I have listed alternative ways to deal with ADHD that are less effective than medication.
 In other words, "they are better than absolutely nothing".